Learn Orchestration and Composing with Berklee

 Develop your music orchestration, film scoring, songwriting, and music notation background.

-Fall Term Starts September 28 for Courses and Multi-Course Certificates
+Winter Term Starts January 11 for Courses and Multi-Course Certificates

 Learn to write and apply traditional orchestration techniques to both sampled performances and live orchestral performances.